Siti Faizah Abdul Azis

-Siti Faizah binti Abdul Azis is a Malaysian politician who has served as the Deputy Member of the Malacca State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Chief Minister Ab Rauf Yusoh since April 2023 and Member of the Malacca State Legislative Assembly (MLA) for Sungai Rambai since November 2021.
+Siti Faizah binti Abdul Azis (born 7 September 1975) is a Malaysian politician who has served as the Deputy Member of the Malacca State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Chief Minister Ab Rauf Yusoh since April 2023 and Member of the Malacca State Legislative Assembly (MLA) for Sungai Rambai since November 2021.
 She is a member of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.

 Political career

 Candidate for the Malacca State Legislative Assembly (2021)

 In the 2021 state election, Siti Faizah Abdul Azis made her electoral debut after being nominated by BN to contest for the Sungai Rambai state seat.
 Siti Faizah is contesting against Muhammad Jefri Safry of Perikatan Nasional, Farzana Hayani Mohd Nasir of Pakatan Harapan and Nazatul Asyraf Md Dom of Parti Bumiputera Perkasa Malaysia.
 She won the seat by gaining 3,170 votes with the majority of 1,825.